Integralist/integralist.co.uk/README.md

 ## TODO

+- Fix resume content.
+- Fix side nav on home page to group by year.
-- Figure out how to render list of pages.
+- Figure out how to render side nav on sub pages without doubling up a walk.
+  - Might need to change channel async rendering approach for a slice of paths.
 - Truncate the list of pages on the home page (once I've migrated pages).
-- Fix resume content.

 [1]: https://go.dev/